-SECOND, We run a camera down the line to see if we can tell what the problems are, as there may be roots, bellies and/or breaks in the line.
+FIRST, We run a camera down the line to see if we can tell what the problems are, as there may be roots, bellies and/or breaks in the line.
 This test is $300 for the first hour and $150 for each subsequent hour.
-If we have to pull other (standard) toilets, it's an additional $300, per toilet.
+If we have to pull other (standard) toilets, it's an additional $150, per toilet.

 THIRD, We locate and mark the problem spots on the floor and/or ground.
 This costs $75 per problem spot.

 Step 3: We give you an estimate for repair and/or replacement of the problem spots.
 It may involve digging or tunneling under the house.
 It may be a spot or section repair, or we may recommend total replacement of your sewer system.
 If you accept this separate estimate, we can schedule the work, often for the same week or the next week.
 If you do not accept the estimate, you pay only for steps 1 and 2.

 Got a muddy yard but not sure what kind of leak you have?
 Read more here.

 The Plumbinator Round Rock plumbers are experts in leak detection and cast iron sewer repair and replacement plumbing services.
 We partner with the best excavators in Austin who will quickly tunnel under the house, with minimal damage to your floors, and then we'll expertly replace just part, or all of, your sewer system.